mongodb/docs/source/includes/troubleshooting-getting-started.rst

 Agent, do not forget to delete any old standby agents.

 When you run multiple agents, one runs as the primary agent and the others as standby agents.
-Standby agents poll MMS periodically to get the configuration but do not send data.
+Standby agents poll |mms| periodically to get the configuration but do not send data.

 To determine which agent is the primary agent, look at the :guilabel:`Status`